ConorFee/MusicVisuals/README.md

 # What I am most proud of in the assignment
 (c22470141)Being able to use my knowlegde of java to create art, based on music and not just answer questions on a paper.

+C22414306 :
+A proud achievement for this project is to integrate a successful real-time audio processing with dynamic visual rendering, creating a visually captivating and responsive music visualiser.
+Through this work, I learned how to synchronize audio data with graphical elements, improving my skills in both audio manipulation and creative coding with the Minim and Processing libraries.

 # Stayinit Music Visual Video